Media Majlis Museum on the future of Arabic AI, film, and media

 Panel 3: Arabic Publishing in Transition

-The last panel explored the evolving landscape of Arabic publishing, this session brought together literary and academic experts such as Enam Al-Wer from the University of Essex and Layan Abdul Shakoor, founder and creative director at Saudi-based writing and publishing house Mauzoun, and the Lebanese author Omar Thawabeh.
+The last panel explored the evolving landscape of Arabic publishing, this session brought together literary and academic experts such as Enam Al-Wer from the University of Essex and moderator Layan Abdul Shakoor, founder and creative director at Saudi-based writing and publishing house Mauzoun, and the Lebanese author Omar Thawabeh.
 They explored the interaction between Classical Arabic and various dialects in contemporary literature.

 Enam Al-Wer said, “This panel brings together publishers, linguists, and translators to explore innovative methods of collaboration to foster empirically informed publications that embrace the rich diversity of Arabic.
 Findings from academic research into the history and evolution of Arabic, along with its sociolinguistic dynamics in contemporary Arabic-speaking societies, provide the basis for a linguistic style that mirrors how Arabic is used, rather than how its native speakers should use it.”